department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/research-plan.md

 - Include some content under the "Limited services and hours" additional info component, if including it

 ### Ideas for Conversation Guide
-- Warm up questions about what regional benefit offices are, whether you've been to one before, what you might do there or have done there before, what you'd do before your visit (search for info online? where?)
+- Warm up questions about what regional benefit offices are, whether you've been to one before, what you might do there or have done there before (and what happened, what do you wish you had known before going),  what you'd do before your visit (search for info online? where?)
 - If you wanted to visit a VA benefit office near you, what would you do? (wayfinding via google?
 VA.gov > facility locator?)
 - How could you find out whether it could help you with X? _(applying for disability compensation?)_
 - Let's suppose that Google/VA.gov led you to the page that I'm going to show you.
 Open prototype, and tell me your impressions of this page (regional benefit office). could add caveat that this is representative of a page but not completely accurate info.